reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 Usually, people don't talk about best case time complexity.
 It isn't that useful.

-As for distinguishing between expected and worst case, I haven't found a satisfying explanation yet.
+As for distinguishing between expected and worst case, I haven't found a completely satisfying explanation yet.

 This is Gayle Laakmann McDowell's explanation in _Cracking the Coding Interview_:
 > For many—probably most—algorithms, the worst case and the expected case are the same.
 Sometimes they're different, though, and we need to describe both of the runtimes.